maximinus/SPQR2/README.md

 # SPQR2

-Control and empire and make Rome the greatest empire the world has ever known.
+Control Rome and make it the greatest empirethe world has ever known.